 Annual Prize

-The prize, kindly sponsored by the Edinburgh-based publisher Birlinn Limited, is awarded each year for the best paper published in Scottish Local History in a calendar year.
-It is judged by a committee of Forum Trustees consisting of the Editor of Scottish Local History, the Chair of the Scottish Local History Forum, and the Chair of the Forum’s Advisory Committee.
+The Paul Bishop Prize, kindly sponsored by the Edinburgh-based publisher Birlinn Limited, is awarded each year for the best article published in Scottish Local History in a calendar year.
+It is judged by a committee of three Scottish Local History Forum members including the Editor of Scottish Local History and the Chair of the Scottish Local History Forum.

 The Forum thanks Birlinn for their commitment to publishing Scottish history and for their generous sponsorship of the Prize.